Joanna Semel Rose: Arts patronage

 In addition to commissioning, along with other Rose family members, notable artists to illustrate annual contributions to the Rose Family Seder Books which now repose at the New York Public Library, Joanna S. Rose herself conceived, commissioned and supervised the production of two major works of modern Judaica that she donated to the Morgan Library: The Rose Haggadah and The Book of Ruth, each illuminated by the modern manuscript artist and illuminator, Barbara Wolff.
-Her final commission, also illuminated by Wolff, was of an elaborate manuscript of The Song of Songs, which was still in production at the time of her death.
+Her final commission, also illuminated by Wolff, was of an elaborate manuscript of The Song of Songs, which was still in production at the time of her death and was donated by her estate to The Morgan following its completion.
 Other works commissioned by Joanna Rose included paintings of East Hampton, Long Island and artist bindings of books by well-known authors of her acquaintance.

 Philanthropy

-She supported projects including the rehearsal studio of the Chamber Music Society of Lincoln Center, the Rose Center for Earth and Space at the American Museum of Natural History, Bryn Mawr College, the Trilling Seminars at Columbia University, and the Ladies Village Improvement Society of East Hampton, LI, and for many decades provided anonymous help for research and scholars in the humanities.
+She supported projects including the rehearsal studio of the Chamber Music Society of Lincoln Center, the Rose Center for Earth and Space at the American Museum of Natural History, Bryn Mawr College, the Trilling Seminars at Columbia University, the Ladies Village Improvement Society of East Hampton, LI, and the seed funding that enabled production of the award-winning educational television series Cosmos: A Spacetime Odyssey, hosted by Neil DeGrasse Tyson.
+For many decades she provided anonymous help for research and scholars in the humanities.
 When the John D. and Catherine T. MacArthur Foundation established the MacArthur Genius Grants in 1981, they turned to Joanna S. Rose as one of the initial secret 'nominators' to identify unsung 'geniuses' as potential recipients.

 Entertaining

 Widely regarded as one of the leading hostesses in New York, Joanna S. Rose's parties on behalf of the New York Public Library, the New York Council for the Humanities, Eldridge Street Synagogue, and other charitable institutions achieved near legendary status.
 Events with titles such as The Feast of the Pheasant and Talleyrand Entertains Metternich at the Congress of Vienna brought together university presidents, international diplomats, award-winning writers and renowned artists.
 A film produced in honor of Joanna S. Rose and her husband, Daniel, featured contributions from, among other friends, Fareed Zakaria, Neil de Grasse Tyson, and Andre Soltner.
+Her meticulously maintained records of 60 years of entertaining now reside in the collection of the American Jewish Historical Society.

 Books dedicated to Joanna S. Rose and her husband, Daniel, include George Steiner's In Bluebeard's Castle, Henry Louis Gates, Jr.'s Life Upon These Shores—Looking at African American History, Geoffrey Hartman's Scars of the Spirit, Fareed Zakaria's "Ten Lessons for a Post-Pandemic World", and David S. Rose's The Startup Checklist.